Court of Appeal of Tanzania

 An application for stay of execution was struck out as time-barred for being filed outside the prescribed period without an extension.

-Civil procedure – stay of execution – limitation period – application for stay of execution must be filed within fourteen days of service of notice of execution – struck-out applications do not save time – extension of time required for fresh application filed out of time.
+• Civil procedure — Stay of execution — limitation period — struck-out applications do not save time — extension of time required for fresh application filed out of time

 12 November 2024